History Is All Around You: 5 Culturally and Historically Marked Landmarks in Europe

 While you’re looking at tall monuments, head over to Italy and check out one of the most iconic buildings ever built.
 The Leaning Tower of Pisa, for all of its architectural splendour, was an accident in engineering.

 The entire process, from the foundation up, was riddled with mistakes.
-Today, the tower tilts at a slight 3.99 degrees, but at times in history, it has leaned a whopping 10 degrees in any direction.
+Today, the tower tilts at a slight 3.99 degrees, but it has leaned a whopping 10 degrees in any direction at times in history.
 Although it’s not considered the safest building, people still head to the top daily.

 3. The Colosseum